How to Control Moisture in the Beehive

 Insulation

-The larger depth of the quilt box and use of quilting material that slows airflow, makes the quilt box a better insulator for the beehive than a moisture board.
-Ventilation of the beehive is however better with a moisture board than a quilt box.
-This is because using a moisture board requires you tom make holes for ventilation.
+The larger depth of the quilt box and the use of quilting material that slows airflow makes the quilt box a better insulator for the beehive than a moisture board.
+Ventilation of the beehive is however better with a moisture board than with a quilt box.
+This is because using a moisture board requires you to make holes for ventilation.
 They allow air to flow through the beehive uninterrupted.
 This is unlike where a quilt box is used.
-The quilt material in the box slows air flow and thus causes reduced ventilation of the beehive.
+The quilted material in the box slows airflow and thus causes reduced ventilation of the beehive.

 Ease of Making One